Physical Therapist Resume Examples

 - Overload the resume with too many technical terms or jargon that might not be understood by non-specialist HR personnel.

-- Use a generic job objective; instead, tailor it to the specific position you are applying for, highlighting why you're a good fit.
+- Use a generic job objective; instead, tailor it to the specific position you are applying for; this surfaces why you're a good fit.

 - Neglect to mention any hands-on clinical experience or internships, as these are crucial for demonstrating practical skills.